-The Parliament of Practices
+. the Parliament of Practices

-The Parliament of Practices is an international network of theatre artists and researchers, forming an ecology of personal researches and practices.
-The Parliament breaks through professional boundaries, fragmentation and isolation and creates an ongoing dialogue on theatrical practice and research.
-It provides the opportunity for sharing, exchange and knowledge creation that is based on personal practices and lineages.
+The Parliament of Practices is a discursive strategy, an action that has also generated an interdisciplinary platform for artists and scholars interested in the dialogue in-between practices.
+The Parliament breaks through professional boundaries, fragmentation and isolation and creates an ongoing dialogue through devised strategies.
+It provides the opportunity and space for sharing, exchange and knowledge creation based on personal practices and artistic genealogies.